Written by Janet English

 In a few days I’ll be returning home to the United States.
 My Finnish chapter is coming to an end.

-ReindeerSausageJanetIn the past six months I’ve experienced my own “Walden Pond” and grown to understand the value of solitude and reflection.
+In the past six months I’ve experienced my own “Walden Pond” and grown to understand the value of solitude and reflection.
 I’ve traveled thousands of kilometers on a train, visited dozens of schools and interviewed many Finnish students, teachers, and administrators.
 I’ve eaten reindeer sausage, savored poison mushroom soup, and eaten many meals of fresh and smoked salmon.
 I learned what it’s like to live in a culture that is rarely competitive.
 I got lost twice – once when traveling on a bus when I almost lost all my studio equipment (later recovered), and another time when cross-country skiing in the Finnish forest – only to be “rescued” by a Finnish couple who invited me into their home for conversation, coffee and home-baked pastries.
-JanetFireBuilderI went to a music teacher training camp where I uncovered my own creativity and experienced the deep soul of the Finnish people through music, through dance, and connectedness.
-I injured my back sledding down a hill and I learned how to start a fire from birch bark on an island in the frozen Baltic Sea.
-I learned the value of quiet in a conversation, the softness of swimming in a freshwater Finnish lake, and how to take a traditional sauna.
-I learned to drive a Russian Lada and I pet a reindeer’s nose.
-I met a boy who decided to not go into reindeer herding like the rest of his family but to learn about computers instead.

 I never found one cup of decaffeinated coffee in all of Finland.

-DSC01890Now I sit on a wooden bench on the edge of a lake at my dear friend’s summer cottage.
+Now I sit on a wooden bench on the edge of a lake at my dear friend’s summer cottage.
 Butter flowers – named for their ability to turn butter yellow – sprout between rocks where snow used to lay, ants walk up a birch tree and an intermittent breeze blows, causing the birch leaves above to cast moving shadows across my page below.

-I began this journey wanting to find out why Finnish students are such proficient problem solvers.
-I wanted to learn if their success is due largely to small class sizes and a predominantly homogenous population.
-From school to school and town to town, these questions were answered consistently – that the Finnish education system is designed for every child to succeed and for every child’s learning to be optimized.
-I learned that the small class sizes and homogenous population might be contributing factors to their success but they are only that – contributing factors.
-DSC01924The Finn’s have designed an education system to be structurally and purposely compassionate and humane toward addressing the learning needs of each child.
+The Finn’s have designed an education system to be structurally and purposely compassionate and humane toward addressing the learning needs of each child.
 In Finland, the children are considered national assets and they are treated as such.
 I do not mean to imply that the Finnish education system is perfect or that all students achieve their optimal abilities.
 What is true is that the system is designed to optimize learning and the adults in the system have the freedom, the ability, and the focus to continually refine the structure and function of the system to address the needs of every child.

 1) What makes Finnish students proficient problem solvers?

-*KariStairsDown2) Are Finnish teachers better than American teachers?
+2) Are Finnish teachers better than American teachers?

 I observed good teachers, not-so-good teachers, and excellent teachers in Finland – about the same as in the United States.
 What is remarkably different is how the education systems are structured and what teachers are asked to achieve.
 The Finnish education system is designed to optimize learning for each child and to teach problem solving skills; this includes all levels of education – basic compulsory education, high school, vocational school and university education.
 Approximately 40% of Finnish students choose vocational school at the age of 15/16 and will earn a professional certificate by the age of 18.
 Finnish teachers are exceptional at knowing how to incorporate problem-solving skills into student lessons.
 Teachers are calm and supportive and they are given time to allow students to process the material and to solve problems using the content.